On the composable security of weak coin flipping: Proofs

+Let $\alpha$ be the adversarial box connected to the parallel composition $\pi_A \| \eta_A$, as shown in \Cref{fig:secure-basic}.
+For convenience, $c_A,K_A$ in \Cref{def:global-sec} are relabeled as $E,K$, respectively.
+The idea of this proof is by contradiction, explained as follows.
+Our target is to bound the conditional probability $\Pr[E=1|K=k]$.
+Due to condition (\textbf{C1}) and (\textbf{C2}), the interaction of $\alpha$ divides into three phases (see \Cref{fig:secure-equiv}).
+Observe that the only way that $K$ can influence $E$ is through the information $Q_1$ passed from the first phase $\alpha_1$ to the second phase $\alpha_2$.
+If the adversarial box $\alpha$ can bias $\Pr[E=1|K=k]$ beyond $\frac{1}{2} + \epsilon$, then the information on $Q_1$ conditioned on $K=k$, together with the box $\alpha_2$, becomes a successful attacking strategy for $\pi_A$ alone.

 We first simplify the adversarial box and prove this theorem by contradiction.
-Let $\alpha$ be a box connected with the parallel composition $\pi_A \| \eta_A$, as shown in Figure~\ref{fig:secure-basic}.
-For convenience, $c_A,K_A$ are relabeled as $E,K$.
 Let $\cT$ be the ordered set of $\pi_A \| \eta_A$.
 Without loss of generality, we can assume the final box $(\pi_A \| \eta_A) \alpha$ is defined on the ordered set $\cT$, because any extra element $t$ introduced by $\alpha$ has no effect on $\pi_A \| \eta_A$.

 According to the condition (\textbf{C}1) and (\textbf{C}2), the wire $(V_1,W_1)$, $(B,D)$ and $(V_2,W_2)$ are effective only on $\cT_1$, $\cT_2$ and $\cT_3$, respectively.
 Let $\{ \Phi_{\alpha}^{\cC}\}_{\cC \in \bar{\fC}(\cT)}$ be the set of CPTP maps corresponding to $\alpha$.
 Since we are only interested in the final output, we set $\cC =\cT$.
 By~\cite[Lemma 9]{portmann2017causal}, the map $ \Phi_{\alpha}^{\cT}$ can be decomposed into three maps $\Phi_{\alpha_1}^{\cT}:V_1 \mapsto W_1Q_1$, $ \Phi_{\alpha_2}^{\cT}:BQ_1 \mapsto DQ_2$ and $\Phi_{\alpha_3}^{\cT}:V_2Q_2 \mapsto W_2$ that satisfy